 830 25TH STREET NW

 The wood paneled blue house with the paved front yard on the corner (830 25th St./2500 I Street) is the oldest house in the Historic District.
 It is recorded as built in 1872, and is the only remaining wood frame house.
 It has been reported (but not confirmed) that the house was built before the Civil War and was a stop in the Underground Railroad for freedom-seeking African Americans.
+Entrance to the house from I Street (note no front door) is through a trap door beneath the shrubbery in the left corner facing I Street.
+(EHT Traceries)

 The Foggy Bottom neighborhood does have confirmed Underground Railroad sites.
 A plaque marks the location of the house of Leonard Grimes at H and 22nd St., on what is now the GWU campus.
 Grimes (1815-1873) was a free African American who operated as hackney – or horse-drawn cab driver.
 He assisted enslaved people in gaining their freedom in the 1830s.
 For this, he was arrested and served two years in the Virginia State penitentiary in Richmond, Virginia.
 Upon his release, he became a minister and moved to Boston, Massachusetts, becoming a prominent abolitionist leader.